-Since 2004, Facebook has operated as a personal social network that facilitates sharing content online without charging users a monetary fee, but instead, provides these services in exchange for a user's time, attention and personal data.
-Facebook then monetizes its business by selling advertising to firms that attach immense value to user engagement and highly-targeted advertising that Facebook can deliver due to the vast trove of data it collects on users, their friends and their interests.
+Since 2004, Facebook has operated as a personal social networking service that facilitates sharing content online without charging users a monetary fee, instead providing these services in exchange for a user's time, attention, and personal data.
+Facebook then monetizes its business by selling advertising to firms that attach immense value to the user engagement and highly targeted advertising that Facebook can deliver due to the vast trove of data it collects on users, their friends, and their interests.

-In an effort to maintain its market dominance in social networking, Facebook employs a variety of methods to impede competing services and - as chairman, chief executive officer, and controlling shareholder Mark Zuckerberg has stated - to "build a competitive moat" around the company.
-The two most utilized strategies have been to acquire smaller rivals and potential rivals before they could threaten Facebook's dominance, and to suffocate and squash third-party developers that Facebook invited to utilize its platform - allowing Facebook to maintain its monopoly over the social networking market and make billions from advertising.
-As one market participant noted, if an application (app) encroached on Facebook's turf or didn't consider selling, Zuckerberg would go into "destroy mode," subjecting small businesses to the "wrath of Mark."
+In an effort to maintain its market dominance in social networking, Facebook employs a variety of methods to impede competing services and - as Chairman, Chief Executive Officer, and controlling shareholder Mark Zuckerberg has stated - to "build a competitive moat" around the company.
+The two most utilized strategies have been to acquire smaller rivals and potential rivals before they could threaten Facebook's dominance and to suffocate and squash third-party developers that Facebook invited to utilize its platform - allowing Facebook to maintain its monopoly over the social-networking market and make billions from advertising.
+As one market participant noted, if an application (app) encroached on Facebook's turf or did not consider selling, Zuckerberg would go into "destroy mode," subjecting small businesses to the "wrath of Mark."